Arica Chilean Challenge

 Don't miss a beat, check out the brand new IBA Tour Guide iPhone App to stay in the loop where ever you are.

-Now that the event is over, fans can have fun playing the wave of the event (El Gringo) on YouRiding BODYBOARDING online game.
+When the contest is off or on hold, fans can have fun playing the wave of the event (El Gringo) on YouRiding BODYBOARDING online game.